 Signs and symptoms to watch for

-– Disproportionate, symmetrical fat accumulation in the lower body (hips, thighs, buttocks, sometimes arms) compared with the upper body.
+– Symmetrical, disproportionate fat accumulation in the lower body (hips, thighs, buttocks, and sometimes arms) compared with the upper body

-– Fat deposits that persist even when other body areas lose fat with dieting or weight loss.
+– Fat deposits that remain even when other areas lose fat with dieting or weight loss

-– Tenderness or pain in the affected areas and easy bruising.
+– Tenderness or pain in affected areas and easy bruising

-– Swelling that may worsen over the course of the day or after long periods of standing.
+– Swelling that may worsen during the day or after long periods of standing

-– A noticeable size difference between the upper and lower body.
+– A noticeable difference in size between the upper and lower body

-Lipedema most commonly emerges in women and often begins or worsens during hormonal changes such as puberty, pregnancy or menopause.
-There also appears to be a genetic link, with many patients reporting family members who have similar fat distribution.
+Lipedema most commonly emerges in women and often begins or worsens during hormonal transitions such as puberty, pregnancy or menopause.
+There also appears to be a genetic component, with many patients reporting relatives who have similar fat distribution.

 Management and treatment